This article will cover commonly asked questions about the Ring Geofence feature.

 - The Ring app uses the address that you had previously provided for this location to initially place the Geofence, but you can also adjust this placement by dragging the circle to a more appropriate position on the map.

-- Alternatively, you can tap the arrow in the lower right to use the current location of your mobile device to define the center of your Geofence.
+- Alternatively, you can tap the arrow in the lower right to use the current location of your mobile device to define the centre of your Geofence.

 - Note: Adjusting the position of the Geofence on the map will not affect your address settings for that Location.